 Professional Experiences and Responsibilities

 I teach online courses in the Undergraduate Minor in Educational Technology, Graduate Certificate in Instructional Design and Technology, Master of Arts in Second Language and Educational Technology, Master of Science in Educational Technology, and Ph.D.
-Minor in Educational Technology
+Minor in Educational Technology.
+As Program Director, I coordinate course offerings and advise students.

 Courses taught include:

-Advanced Computer Applications in Education, Advanced Multimedia, Application of Technology in Education, Emerging Technologies in Education, Introduction to Interface Design, Introduction to Instructional Design, Introduction to Learning Theory, Introduction to Technology in Education, Multimedia Applications in Education, Social Computing, and Student Engagement in Online Education.
+Advanced Computer Applications in Education, Advanced Multimedia, Application of Technology in Education, Designing Learning Ecosystems, Emerging Technologies in Education, Introduction to Interface Design, Introduction to Learning Theory, Introduction to Technology in Education, Multimedia Applications in Education, Student Engagement in Online Education, and the Program Capstone course.

-As President of the Group I consulted with variety of clients on the development and use of digital technologies.
+As President of the Group I consulted with a variety of clients on the development and use of digital technologies.
 Two major projects were the development of web resources for the Water’s Systems Thinking Project and a website for the Office of Undergraduate Education at the University of Arizona.
+While the Group is still in existence, I stopped actively consulting in 2013.

 Learning Technologies Center (LTC): Senior Consultant; 2004-2005